 There are several other configuration options that may be incorrect.
 Any of them would make it impossible for your computer to connect to the server.

-If you’re using a specific hostname to connect or you’ve set up specific hosts on either the server or the client, you need to make sure that both machines can connect to each other.
-Check the configurations of “/etc/hosts,” “/etc/hosts.allow.” “/etc/hosts.deny.”
+If you’re using a specific hostname to connect or you’ve set up specific hosts on either the server or the client, you need to make sure both machines can connect to each other.
+Check the configurations of “/etc/hosts,” “/etc/hosts.allow,” and “/etc/hosts.deny.”

 Finally, check your server configuration.
-Something might be improperly configured on the server, preventing clients from connecting properly.
+Something may be improperly configured on the server, preventing clients from connecting properly.